300: No Such Thing As Swimming In The Sky

 They've taken that one step further.

-Well, they had a lot of fish.
+Well they had a lot of fish.

+They like fish.
 They liked fish back in the day.

-But they would eat seal a lot, but have a huge respect for seals, right?
+So they now like fish and McDonald's.
+But they would eat seal a lot, but have like a huge respect for seals, right?
+So they thought that seals would be offended if they stopped eating them.

 And so

+and they would they would treat them with huge reverence.
 So as they killed a seal, they would give it a drink of water to quench its thirst as it died.

 So it would be like, well, what a nice guy.

+They did that.
 And the Yupik people, actually, who are related culturally to the Inuits and who are slightly further south,

 they would return a preserved seal bladder to the sea every year, hoping that the seal bladder would swim back to its seal friends and say, I was treated really well by the Yupik people.